Guigzouz/mgs-motherbase/README.md

 npm run start
 ```

-Scan the QR code with the Expo app or open the project in your web browsernpm run start
+Scan the QR code with the Expo app or open the project in your web browser